kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 > **Skip this step for patch releases** (x.y.z where z > 0).
 Proceed directly to [No-mock stage](#6-no-mock-stage).

 > [!WARNING]
-Before cutting `alpha.1` ideally some days before, ensure that @release-managers have performed the propedeutic tasks for the alpha cut (e.g. setting up the new OBS project)
+Before cutting `alpha.1` ideally some days before, ensure that @release-managers have performed the preparatory tasks for the alpha cut (e.g. setting up the new OBS project)

 Mock stages and mock releases are non-destructive and can be reran upon failure.
 To begin the mock stage, run the following `krel stage` command (replace the stage with the appropriate "type").